-This is a python-package containing standalone pupil detectors for the Pupil-Labs software stack.
-It contains the following detectors:
+This Python package contains the standalone 2D pupil detectors for the Pupil-Labs software stack.

 macOS and Linux

 This package has a couple of non-python dependencies that you will have to install yourself before you can install pupil-detectors.
 We are working on clean setup instructions, but until then you can just install all dependencies from the Pupil software stack.
 You can find installation guides on the Pupil GitHub page (section: Installing Dependencies).